-The status of Northern Ireland has been the subject of intense debate and decades of violence, known as the Troubles.
-Though Northern Ireland is now at peace, the question of whether it should remain in the United Kingdom or join the Republic of Ireland remains a source of contention.
+The status of Northern Ireland has been the subject of intense debate and decades of violence known as the Troubles, which started in the 1960s.
+Though Northern Ireland has been at peace since the Good Friday Agreement in 1998, the question of whether Northern Island should remain in the United Kingdom or join the Republic of Ireland remains a source of contention.
 Should there be a united Ireland?

 All 32 counties of Ireland should be united into a single nation with no land border